| |

 appear from the nature of its inexhaustible source. |

-ideas mate- rial.
-Thus misinterpreted, the divine idea seems to fall
+appearing and calls ideas material.
+Thus misinterpreted, the divine idea seems

 PAGE 508